webdriverio/webdriverio/website/blog/2019-04-03-react-selectors.md

 #### Selecting and filtering

-Now, let's say we want to test that the first instance of `MyComponent` is correctly displayed in the browser?
+Now, let's say we want to test that the first instance of `MyComponent` is correctly displayed in the browser.
 Well, with the `browser.react$` command, we can select this first instance and then query against it.

 ```javascript
 // spec/mycomponent.test.js